Lane 1: 293T cell lysate

 Synthetic peptide within human pbr aa 120-169 / 169.

-293T cell lysate, NIH/3T3 cell lysate, HepG2 cell lysate, Hela, PC-3M, SW480, human colon carcinoma tissue, human kidney tissue, mouse testis tissue, mouse kidney tissue.
+293T cell lysate, NIH/3T3 cell lysate, HepG2 cell lysate, Hela, PC-3M, SW480, human colon carcinoma tissue, human kidney tissue, mouse testis tissue, mouse kidney tissue, human prostate carcinoma tissue.

 Store at +4C after thawing.
 Aliquot store at -20C or -80C.
 Avoid repeated freeze / thaw cycles.

 1*TBS (pH7.4), 0.05% BSA, 40% Glycerol.
 Preservative: 0.05% Sodium Azide.

 Protein A affinity purified.

 Use at an assay dependent concentration.

 Benzodiazapine receptor (peripheral) antibody;Benzodiazepine peripheral binding site antibody;BPBS antibody;BZRP antibody;DBI antibody;IBP antibody;Isoquinoline carboxamide-binding protein antibody;MBR antibody;mDRC antibody;Mitochondrial benzodiazepine receptor antibody;PBR antibody;PBS antibody;Peripheral benzodiazepine receptor antibody;Peripheral benzodiazepine receptor-related protein antibody;Peripheral type benzodiazepine receptor antibody;Peripheral-type benzodiazepine receptor antibody;pk18 antibody;PKBS antibody;PTBR antibody;Ptbzr antibody;PTBZR02 antibody;RATPTBZR02 antibody;translocator protein (18kDa) antibody;Translocator protein antibody;Tspo antibody;Tspo1 antibody;TSPOA_HUMAN antibody